RobMor/predict/docs/SETUP.md

-# Basic Setup Goes here
+# Basic Setup

+This section is for those simply looking to use Predict on their personal machine.
+These steps will be phrased rather generally so as to apply to as many platforms as possible.

+The first thing to do is obtain the source code.

 # Server Setup

 This section is for those trying to set Predict up as general use server, rather than for personal use.

-This guide assumes that you are on a Debian machine and are willing to use the Apache Web Server.
-It also assumes that you have root access to the machine you are trying to install Predict on.
+This guide will walk you through setting up Predict on a Debian machine using Apache from scratch.
+It assumes that you have root access to the machine you are trying to install Predict on.

 It is recommended that you create a dedicated user for the app.
 This user will also need root access to your machine.
 You can create a user on Debian with